rbsexton/sockpuppet/UserGuide.md

 As the implementation complexity level goes up, more power-saving techniques are possible.
 To reduce power, use the WFI instruction whenever possible to power down the CPU until something interesting happens.

-_Important!!!!_  System calls can't block.
-The SAPI is designed to support the needs of a client application that provides it's own mechanism for blocking.
+_Important!!!!_  System calls should not block or spin.
+The SAPI is designed to support the needs of a client application that provides its own mechanism for blocking.

 - Level 0 - Putchar/EMIT,  CharsAvailable/KEY?, Getchar/KEY.
-Thin wrappers around device access.
-No interrupts.
-KEY can issue a WFI if there is no input available, or issue a WFI when Putchar returns full/blocked
+Thin wrappers around device access with output buffer feedback.
+Calling functions can yield when the output fifo is full

 These are all it takes to get up and going.
 Forth polls via the system calls.
 This level of complexity provides clean separation between device management user code and simplifies code reuse across projects.

-Implementations that use interrupts as part of serial device management can use WFI for power savings.
+- Level 1 - Level 0, with interrupts for WFI support.
+Pending stream I/O must wake the CPU.

-- Level 1 - Putchar/EMIT,  CharsAvailable/KEY?, Getchar/KEY.
+- Level 2 - Putchar/EMIT,  CharsAvailable/KEY?, Getchar/KEY.
 IO Devices that generate interrupts and return a status code to indicate that the calling task should yield/pause.

-- Level 2 - Putchar/EMIT,  CharsAvailable/KEY?, Getchar/KEY, CR, TYPE IO Devices that generate interrupts and return a status code to indicate that the calling task should yield/pause.
+- Level 3 - Putchar/EMIT,  CharsAvailable/KEY?, Getchar/KEY, CR, TYPE IO Devices that generate interrupts and return a status code to indicate that the calling task should yield/pause.
 CR and TYPE make sense on alternate  output devices.

 ## Dynamic Linking/Jump Tables.